ePoc-app/epoc-website/content/en/tools/qr-code-generator.md

 ---
-title:  Générateur de QR Code
+title: QR Code Generator
-description: Outil pour générer des QR Codes pour importer une ePoc à partir d'un lien
+description: Tool to generate QR Codes for importing an ePoc from a link
 aside: false
 prevNext: false
 toc: false